ashrafuzzaman/learn-quran/docs/Milestones.md

 - Quran verses are needed to be referenced, so that,
   - The arabic can be downloaded from a trusted source
   - Different translations can be used by the learner
+- Add ability to play recorded audio for the arabic words
 - To enable learning the words can be tested as,
   - Flip card view
   - Can be tested with multiple choice answers